murraju/knife-hadoop/README.md

 https://github.com/murraju/webhdfs

 	a.
 List Directories and Files
 	b.
-Snapshot metadata information to a database (SQLlite default, PostgreSQL).
+Snapshot metadata information to a database (PostgreSQL or Sqlite).
 Useful for reporting and audits
 	c.
 Create Directories and Files
 	d.
 Update Files
 	e.
 Read Files